NucleusEngineering/serverless/.journey/tutorial.neos.md

 SLSA is an open-source project backed by Google and other organizations, fostering industry collaboration and promoting best practices.
-It is by all means am evolving framework: SLSA is still under development, with ongoing efforts to refine the requirements and make it easier to adopt.
+It is by all means am evolving framework with ongoing efforts to refine the requirements and make it easier to adopt.
 A growing ecosystem of tools is emerging to help you implement SLSA practices, from build systems to vulnerability scanners.

 Cloud Build is one of those already integrated build systems that automatically attempts to give a SLSA rating and proactively surfaces relevant information.